cFDevOps/cFDevOps21/README.md

 by ***Tiziano De Matteis, ETH Zürich, Scalable Parallel Computing Laboratory***

-**Abstract:** In this talk, we will share our experiences in developing a distributed communication library for multi-FPGA systems (Streaming Messages Interface -- ) and distributed applications that build on top of it.We will present the main challenges that we had to face in developing and emulating such applications, together with our adopted solutions.
+**Abstract:** In this talk, we will share our experiences in developing a distributed communication library for multi-FPGA systems (Streaming Messages Interface) and distributed applications that build on top of it.
+We will present the main challenges that we had to face in developing and emulating such applications, together with our adopted solutions.
 Finally, we will briefly discuss what we believe are necessary tools to further enable the development/debugging of distributed FPGA programming.

 #### And, what about debugging for multi-FPGA systems?